kontenta/kontour/README.md

 ### Javascript

-The included javascript includes a feature to confirm any delete-action before submitting those forms.
+The included javascript includes a feature to confirm any delete-action before submitting those forms, and a confirmation before leaving a page with "dirty" form inputs.

 The procedure to publish javascript using artisan: